probcomp/SpikingInferenceCircuits.jl/readme.md

 (This is currently WIP.)

-I would like to end up with the directory structure looking something like
+An outline of the directory structure is:
 ```
 src/
     CPTs/
     DiscreteIRTransforms/
+    ProbEstimates/
+    DynamicModels/
     circuits/
         value_types.jl
         pulse_ir/